shmansuri/Janitri-Assignment/readme.md

 Now send the request — it will work if the token is valid.

+## API Documentation
+See [apidoc.txt](./apidoc.txt) for full API documentation with request/response examples.

 Made by Saddam Hussain Mansuri as part of Janitri assignment.